Preparing the world’s future innovators

 TEALS was founded in 2009 by former high school CS teacher and software engineer Kevin Wang and is a Microsoft Philanthropies program.

 TEALS has two standard high school course offerings:

 - AP Computer Science A

-AP Computer Science A – is the standard Introduction to Java Programming.
+AP Computer Science A – is the equivalent to a first-semester, college-level course in computer science for CS majors.
+The course introduces students to computer science using the industry-standard Java programming language and presents fundamental topics that include problem solving.
 We use a curriculum based on University of Washington’s CSE 142 course and students are expected to take the AP exam in May.

-In-Person Instruction – Our standard engagement model: a team of 4 volunteers partners with a classroom teacher to deliver Intro or AP Computer Science in the classroom.
+Co-Teaching Model – Our standard engagement model: a team of 2-4 volunteers partners with a classroom teacher to deliver Intro or AP Computer Science in the classroom.
 A typical class features 15 minutes of lecture and discussion, and 35 minutes of activities and lab work.

-Remote Instruction – 33% of US public schools are in rural areas, where there are no software engineers to provide TEALS support.
+33% of US public schools are in rural areas, where there are no software engineers to provide TEALS support.
 We use teleconferencing software to bring volunteers to these underserved schools.
-For example, volunteers in NYC might participate in a classroom in rural Kentucky, while volunteers in Seattle beam into Lower Yukon, Alaska.
+For example, volunteers in New York City and Seattle have participated in classrooms in rural Kentucky and Lower Yukon, Alaska.